The-Social-Proof-Foundation/docs/content-ownership/proof-of-creativity.md

 The MySocial **Proof-of-Creativity (PoC) Protocol** is designed to assess the uniqueness and originality of content registered under **MyIP**.
 This protocol ensures fair attribution, prevents plagiarism, and helps creators retain control over their work.
 By analyzing content against a comprehensive set of originality metrics, PoC assigns a **creativity score** and detects potential duplications within the MySocial ecosystem.

+{% hint style="info" %}
+The Proof-of-Creativity (PoC) Protocol will be implemented post-mainnet launch.
+{% endhint %}

 ## How It Works

 PoC uses a **multi-category scoring system** to determine the uniqueness of newly registered MyIP content.
 The protocol performs a deep scan of the **entire MySocial database** to compare it against existing content and assign an **originality score** based on the following criteria: